 Alcohol withdrawal is different for everybody.
 There is a wide range of factors that determine how severe, or not severe, your symptoms may be.
 These include:

 The length of the addiction.
-The body becomes dependent on substances the longer the individual uses it.
+The body becomes dependent on substances the longer an individual uses them.
 As such, someone who has been addicted to alcohol for ten years will have more severe symptoms than someone who has been addicted for one year.

 Underlying mental health conditions.
 Alcohol use can exacerbate underlying mental health conditions, which can make it more difficult for individuals suffering from them to overcome.
-These can include things such as depression, anxiety, and PTSD – all of which are treatable conditions through a treatment plan called dual diagnosis at facilities like ours.
+These can include things such as depression, anxiety and PTSD – all of which are treatable conditions through a treatment plan called dual diagnosis at facilities like New Hope Ranch.

 The first 72 hours of alcohol withdrawal are when symptoms peak.
-It is also the most dangerous period of time because this is when relapse is most common, due to the symptoms peaking.
+It is also the most dangerous period of time because this is when relapse is most common.